TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Core Infrastructure.md

 Events may leave out the `Status` byte and just provide the data bytes if the prior event has the same status byte.
 This is referred to as running status.

-Per the specs, running status resets after a System Exclusive or meta event, and does not apply to those event types.
-However, some charts violate this and continue the running status of prior non-Exclusive/meta events, which may break some MIDI parsers.<!-- Thanks, Phase Shift. -->
+Running status resets after a System Exclusive or meta event, and does not apply to those event types.

 ### Event Types